Skip to content

 Reducing Food Waste

 Meal planning before grocery shopping prevents over-buying.
 Shopping list discipline — only list items.
 Proper storage (produce drawers, proper container use, freeze before spoilage).
 Leftover integration into meal plan (Tuesday's roast becomes Thursday's soup).
 Smaller portion plating then second helpings versus large portions.
 Expiration date tracking.
 Freeze nearly-expired items.
 Use-it-up meals weekly before shopping.
-Tools like Too Good To Go reduce shopping waste by buying near-expiration items cheaply.
+Apps that resell near-expiration food at a discount can reduce shopping waste at the retailer end.
 Each intervention cumulative; combined approach captures 50%+ of current waste.

 Example Scenario